KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/ikigai_return_to_living_purpose.md

-# Chapter VIII: Ikigai – The Return to Living Purpose
+# Ikigai — The Return to Living Purpose

 What is the meaning of life?

 An ancient question.
 And yet, no question burns brighter in the heart of an awakening soul.

-If consciousness is not just within us but the field itself, then your body is its expression.
+If consciousness is not just within us, but is the field itself, then your body is its expression.
-Your “self” – a temporary focal point.
+Your “self” — a temporary focal point.
-Your life – a gift of experience.
+Your life — a gift of experience.

 So:
 Why are you here?